FAMU registration policies and procedures, including final examination schedules, are published on the University website.

 State employees may only register for courses approved by their immediate supervisor, agency head and the University.

-Fee waivers may not be used for thesis, dissertation, applied music courses, internship, courses requiring directed individual instruction, limited access programs (courses offered in the Colleges and Schools of Law, Journalism, Architecture, Pharmacy, and Nursing) and online courses for Distance Learning.
+Fee waivers may not be used for thesis, dissertation, applied music courses, internship, courses requiring directed individual instruction, courses offered in the Colleges and Schools of Law, Journalism, Architecture, Pharmacy (except Public Health), Nursing and online courses for Distance Learning.

 State employees using fee waivers must: